-I am a professor in the Department of Life Sciences Communication, with affiliations in Global Studies and the Holtz Center for Science and Technology Studies.
-I am the leader of the Societal Implications of Nanotechnology group in the NSF-funded Nanoscale Science and Engineering Center (NSEC) and teach courses in strategic communication theory and research with a special emphasis on science and risk communication.
+Dominique Brossard is Professor and Chair in the Department of Life Sciences Communication at the University of Wisconsin-Madison.
+She is on the Steering Committee of the UW-Madison Robert & Jean Holtz Center for Science and Technology Studies, and an affiliate of the UW-Madison Center for Global Studies.
+She is also the leader of the Societal Implications of Nanotechnology group in the National Science Foundation (NSF)-funded Nanoscale Science and Engineering Center (NSEC).
+Her teaching responsibilities include courses in strategic communication theory and research, with a focus on science and risk communication.